nitin1chandani/Backend-Notes/README.md

 , next() without this request will be rejected by the middlewares.

 -> way to register your middleware is pass it to app.use(middlewareFunction);

+Body -> This is also the way to send data to backend -> 95% of time you will send data through body, so this is the most preferrable way to send data to backend.
+-> To extract info we cannot directly access through req.body.something -> we need to use body-parser so to install that just use this : npm i body-parser -> what app.use(bodyParser or anything) do? basically it makes the request come through this and make it in flow

+Status Code : Http response status codes indicate whether a specific HTTP request has been successfully completed.

+     -> Informational response : 100-199
+     -> Successful respone : 200 - 299
+     -> Redirection messages : 300 - 399
+     -> Client error response: 400-499
+     -> Server error response : 500 - 599